 -Select the right blade size

-When it comes to the best titanium dive knife, you should opt for a smaller or shorter blade.
-Opt for a dive knife blade between 2 to 5 inches.
+When it comes to the best dive knives made from titanium, you should opt for a smaller or shorter blade.
+Opt for a scuba diving knife blade between 2 to 5 inches.
 Anything beyond that is too long and cumbersome.
 Remember that aside from your dive knife, you’ll bringing other heavy equipment.

 Mini dive knives up to 2 inches can be clamped into your air hose easily.
 Longer knives will need a strap that you can wear around your leg.